saiharshithkumarsiguru/dog_breed_classifier/README.md

 <div id="Description">
 <h1>Description</h1>
 <pre>
 In this project, we will build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.

 Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

-![Sample Output][image1]

 </pre>

 </div>